ycloudo/Sales-Forecasting-for-Live-Streamers/README.md

 # Sales-Forecasting-for-Live-Streamers
 Final project in 112-1 NCCU Text Mining course.
-Our group got honorable mention award in the final competition.
+Our group got **honorable mention award** in the final competition.

-# The model used for fintune
+# The model we fintuned
 ### BERT
 > For Category Classification
   ```